Loading

 About the Artist

 Born in Athens, Chryssa studied art in Paris and briefly at the California School of Fine Art, San Francisco, before settling in New York City in the late 1950s.
 In 1961, Chryssa’s first exhibition at the Betty Parsons Gallery, New York, was followed by a solo exhibition at the Solomon R. Guggenheim Museum.
 At the time, she was considered a leading artist of her generation and her early work with neon technology remains at the forefront of light art.
-Chryssa’s work has been exhibited at numerous Documentas, Kassel, Germany; the Whitney Museum of American Art, New York; The Museum of Modern Art, New York; the Albright-Knox Art Gallery, Buffalo, New York; and the Tate Modern, London, among other institutions.
+Chryssa’s work has been exhibited at numerous Documentas, Kassel, Germany; the Whitney Museum of American Art, New York; The Museum of Modern Art, New York; the Buffalo AKG Art Museum; and the Tate Modern, London, among other institutions.